-FTS 370d and FTS 370w are LED Medium Intensity Obstruction Lighting Systems.
+FTS 370d, FTS 370r and FTS 370w are LED Medium Intensity Obstruction Lighting Systems.
 FTS 370d series are Dual Lighting Systems (red/white) for L-864/865 applications.
-FTS 370w series are White Lighting Systems for L-865 applications.
+FTS 370r is a Red Lighting System for L-864 applications while FTS 370w is a White Lighting Systems for L-865 applications.

 FTS 370 series lighting systems may also be configured for Catenary operation.
 Catenary lighting systems require three levels (tiers) of lights.
-One tier is installed at each of the following three locations: top of the structure, lowest point of the catenary and half way between the upper and lower levels.
+One tier is installed at each of the following locations: top of the structure, lowest point of the catenary and half way between the upper and lower levels.
 Each level must be lit to provide 360-degree coverage.
 The flash rate is 60 flashes per minute in all modes and the flash sequence is as follows: middle - top - bottom.